slifer50/Jexpresso/README.md

-# JEXPRESSO
+# JEXPRESSO 1D
+This is an old version that is NOT OPTIMIZED for performance and is only 1D.
+Use branch sm/efficientMemoryAccess for 2D optimized (fast).

 A research and educational software for the numerical solution of 1D, 2D, and 3D PDEs using spectral and spectral element methods on CPUs and GPUs.
 DISCLAIMER: this is WIP.

 If you are interested in contributing, please get in touch.

 # Some notes on using JEXPRESSO

-To install and run the code assume Julia version 1.7.2 or higher (tested up to 1.8.5)
+To install and run the code assume Julia 1.8.5

 ## Setup with CPUs